Full-Day Symposium to Feature Vinton G. Cerf, Known as One of the "Fathers of the Internet"

 University of Virginia School of Engineering, Rice and Olsson Halls, 85 Engineer's Way, Charlottesville, VA 22904

-8:00 a.m. - Breakfast and Business Session for NAE Members
+8:00 a.m. - NAE Breakfast and Business Session (NAE Pre-Registered Members Only)

 10:00 a.m. - Welcome and Keynote Speaker